Geometric Approaches on Persistent Homology: Conjectured Upper Bounds for Life Spans via Volume

-We give some simple examples of thick and thin surfaces.
-These examples illustrate the relationship between the life span and the thickness of the surfaces, and our motivation is to decompose singular surfaces in this way.
-Furthermore, these examples also indicate that the upper bound we will give via the area can only be an upper bound.
-In other words, the next example shows that we can have very large area surfaces with very short life spans in the power filtration.
+We end this section with two simple examples of thick and thin surfaces.
+These examples illustrate the relationship between the life span and the thickness of the surfaces.
+One example shows that we can have large area surfaces with very short life spans in the power filtration, so area could only possibly be used as an upper bound for life span, and not as a lower bound.